QB3L/QBGradientLabel/README.md

 QBGradientLabel
 ===============

 Simple label that draws a gradient as the background.
 Offers multiple ways to initialize or change color.
+Written in Both ObjC and Swift

 Getting Started